 On 4 May 1535, at Tyburn in London, three Carthusian monks, the first of many martyrs of the English Reformation died for their faith in Jesus Christ.
 Since then, hundreds of men and women of every walk of life remained faithful to the universal Church and were prepared to die for their faith.
-There were rich and poor; married and single; men and women.
-They are remembered for the example they gave of constancy in their faith and courage in the face of persecution.
-Many were tortured in prison in an effort to give up the names of other Catholics, but they refused to speak.
+There were rich people and poor people; married and single; men and women.
+They are remembered for the example they gave of being strong in their faith and for their courage in the face of persecution.
+Many were tortured in prison because h authorities hoped that they give the names of other Catholics, but they refused to speak.
 Over forty of these men and women have been canonised (declared a saint) and nearly 250 have been beatified (declared a blessed).